davea42/readelfobj-code/README.md

 We leave out checking for success to keep these short.
 We show --enable-wall but that's not necessary, of course.
-We build outside the source tree to keep the tree clean. libz will be linked in if it exists.
+We build outside the source tree to keep the tree clean.

     #git clone https://github.com/davea42/readelfobj-code
     #Linux/Unix/MacOS/MinGW(Windows)